SAS Institute. The Power to Know

 UNIX and z/OS: admin

-1 The installer account used for migration must be the same installer account that was used to deploy SAS 9.1.3.
+1 The installer account used for migration must have Read and Write permissions to the SAS installation and configuration directories.
 On Windows, this account must be a member of the Administrators group.

 2 On UNIX, do not use root.